-Enter detailed explanation of how you came up with the personnel costs.
+Enter a detailed explanation of how the personnel costs were derived and allocated to the MCSAP project.

 Minnesota does not have one employee of the Commercial Vehicle District that is funded solely by one grant, including our own state funding.
 Our personnel are given explicit instructions on the coding of their time, and each are required to complete a weekly report that is a true and accurate record of what they accomplished each day.
 These reports are reviewed by their supervisor and our time keeper to ensure the weekly report is completed accurately.
 The report not only dictates what the employee did for activity, but also which grant or fund the activity completed is associated with.